ebzzry/ebzzry.github.io/lambda-calculus.md

 ### Subtraction

-Now that we have the predecessor function, we can build our subtraction function.
+Now that you have the predecessor function, you can build your subtraction function.

 ```